David Michaels (epidemiologist)

-David Michaels (born October 11, 1954) is an American epidemiologist and professor in the Departments of Environmental and Occupational Health and Epidemiology at the Milken Institute School of Public Health of the George Washington University.
-He held high-level public health positions in the administrations of Presidents Barack Obama and Bill Clinton.
+David Michaels is an American epidemiologist and professor in the Departments of Environmental and Occupational Health and Epidemiology at the Milken Institute School of Public Health of the George Washington University.
+He held high-level, senate-confirmed public health positions in the administrations of Presidents Barack Obama and Bill Clinton, including a stint from 2009 to 2017 as the administrator of the Occupational Safety and Health Administration.

 Education and early life

 Michaels graduated from the City College of New York, and holds a Master in Public Health (MPH) and a PhD from Columbia University.
 Before joining the faculty of the George Washington University, he taught at the CUNY School of Medicine and the Albert Einstein College of Medicine.